Anonymous Employee Survey Guide with 80 Sample Questions

 1. General Employee Satisfaction

-There should be a category on overall satisfaction in every employee satisfaction survey anonymous or not.
+There should be a category on employee satisfaction survey questions whether the survey is anonymous or not.

 Measuring employee satisfaction levels is the main concern of surveys, and you should tailor and implement these questions in your next anonymous surveys: